Using residential and gas-powered mowers over many years, I was very skeptical of the cutting performance of an electric lawn mower.

 The blade edge must be sharpened to maintain a sharp edge to maintain a good cut quality.
 Ego mower blades become worn from dirt circulating under the mower deck and wearing on the blade edge.

-If you notice the tips of your grass are turning brown a couple days after mowing the lawn, you most likely have dull mower blade.
+If you notice the tips of your grass are turning brown a couple of days after mowing the lawn, you most likely have a dull mower blade.

 Remove your mower blade(s) and sharpen it if it is in good condition.
-Replace it if is is very worn or there are gouges in the blade edge.
+Replace it if it is very worn or there are gouges in the blade edge.

 Ego Lawn Mower Blade is Bent

-A bent mower blade can cause your Ego mower to cut uneven.
-A mower blades bends when it impacts a solid object.
-This can be a rock, stump or other item that could have been left in your yard.
+A bent mower blade can cause your Ego mower to cut unevenly.
+A mower blade bends when it impacts a solid object.
+This can be a rock, stump, or another item that could have been left in your yard.